westpoint-robotics/mavros_pose_control/README.md

 ### Steps for demo
   1. Arm the quad
   2. Check PID gain values in rqt perspective.(If it shows the default value then refer to the sample_config_values.cfg in this package to set up the gains manually.
+Custom values are the 3rd last parameter)
   3. Switch to offboard
   4. Control the quad using joystick
   5. push and hold button 1 to go to the target setpoint and stay(setpoint position mode).